 Wider co-curricular programme with more rigorous analysis of attendance.
-We want to increase the number of disadvantaged students attending our co-curricular programme.
-6 Using Evolve we will be able to continually monitor and promote our provision.
+We want to increase the number of disadvantaged students 6 attending our co-curricular programme.
+Using Evolve we are able to continually monitor and promote our provision.
+50% funding of trip costs for disadvantaged students, including foreign trips.
+Student Mentoring programme for identified students to help support with homework, wellbeing, friendships, schoolwork and attendance.
 Duke of Edinburgh - funding available for disadvantaged students to support the cost of involvement.
 DoE helps students to develop skills such as communication, commitment, leadership and teamwork.
 It also develops confidence and the experiences students obtain from being involved are invaluable.
 Skills and experience are relevant when applying for college, university or a job.
 6